 The first icon is Christ the King, the Bridegroom by Fr.
 William Hart McNichols.

 The second is She Who Reigns, also by Fr.
 William Hart McNichols and it can be found at http://fineartamerica.com/featured/she-who-reigns-william-hart-mcnichols.html

 Next is a painting by Giotto.
 It is part of the Stefaneschi Triptych, Christ Enthroned c.
 1330.

-The final photograph is one I took a few years ago in Natchidoches, TX during Advent.
+The final photograph is one I took a few years ago in Natchidoches, LA during Advent.